Block, Inc.

-Block, Inc. (formerly Square, Inc.) is an American technology company and a financial services provider for consumers and merchants.
+Block, Inc. (formerly Square, Inc.) is an American technology company and financial services provider for consumers and merchants.
 Founded in 2009 by Jack Dorsey, it is the U.S. market leader in point-of-sale systems.
-As of 2024, Block serves 57 million users and 4 million sellers, processing $241 billion in payments annually.
+As of 2024, Block has 57 million users and 4 million sellers, processing $241 billion in payments annually.

 Block's inaugural product Square, launched in 2009, is a point-of-sale system.
 It allows sellers to accept card payments and manage operations, including bookings, e-commerce, inventory, payroll, banking, and obtaining business loans.
 Additionally, Block's portfolio includes Cash App, a consumer-focused digital wallet introduced in 2013.
 This app allows users to send, receive, save or borrow money, access a debit card, invest in stocks and bitcoin, and file taxes.
-Block also owns Afterpay, a buy now, pay later business; Bitkey, a self-custody bitcoin wallet; Proto; a bitcoin mining system; and Tidal, a music streaming business.
+Block also owns Afterpay, a buy now, pay later business; Bitkey, a self-custody bitcoin wallet; Proto, a bitcoin mining system; and Tidal, a music streaming business.

 History

 2009: Conception

-The original inspiration for Block's first product "Square" occurred to Jack Dorsey in 2009 when his friend Jim McKelvey was unable to complete a $2,000 sale of his glass faucets and fittings because he could not accept credit cards.
-Co-founders Dorsey—who also co-founded Twitter—and McKelvey began developing the company out of a small office in St. Louis.
+The inspiration for Block's first product "Square" occurred to Jack Dorsey in 2009 when his friend Jim McKelvey was unable to complete a $2,000 sale of his glass faucets and fittings because he could not accept credit cards.
+Dorsey—who also co-founded Twitter—and McKelvey began developing the company out of a small office in St. Louis.
 The name "Square" derives from the company's square-shaped card reader product.
+Square was designed to let small merchants accept card payments through a mobile device and a compact card reader, lowering the upfront cost and complexity traditionally associated with card acceptance.

 2010–2014: Early years

-According to Forbes, Block, named Square, Inc. then, tested its payment method on 50,000 merchants in the summer of 2010, and was reporting a chargeback rate of less than 0.05 percent.
+According to Forbes, Block, then named Square, Inc., tested its payment method on 50,000 merchants in the summer of 2010, and was reporting a chargeback rate of less than 0.05 percent.
 In February 2011, Square was reportedly valued at approximately US$240 million, signing up 100,000 new merchants every month.
-In April 2011, Square announced that it has secured an investment from Visa.
+In April 2011, Square announced that it had secured an investment from Visa.
 In October 2011, the company stated that it was processing about US$2 billion per year in payments through its "Square" card readers, charging 2.75 percent per swipe.

 In 2012, Starbucks and Square announced a partnership that would allow Starbucks to use the Square payment technology to accept payments for coffee.
-In the same year, Starbucks also reportedly invested in Square at a valuation of US$25 million.
+In the same year, Starbucks also reportedly invested US$25 million in Square.
 Square was handling an annual payment volume of around US$6 billion around that time.
 In 2013, Square launched Cash App, a peer to peer payment service.
-In October 2014, the company launched the integration of a payroll feature into its Square payment processing system, following the integrations of a merchant cash advance offering, a customer feedback product and an invoicing service into the system.
+In October 2014, the company launched a payroll feature within its Square payment processing system, following the additions of a merchant cash advance offering, a customer feedback product, and an invoicing service.